Cyprus Company Registration — EU, 15% Tax

 Message us on Telegram or WhatsApp for fast assistance!

-Cyprus is the EU’s most tax-efficient jurisdiction for international businesses: 15% corporate tax (a competitive EU rate), an IP Box regime that reduces effective tax on qualifying IP income to 2.5%, and Non-Dom status offering zero tax on dividends and interest income for up to 17 years.
-Cyprus is a full EU member with a Common Law legal system, 60+ double tax treaties, and Limassol as an established international financial hub.
-Legarithm handles everything from incorporation to banking to annual compliance — in 8–12 business days.
-Cyprus services: company formation, residency & citizenship, accounting, legal.
+Cyprus is the EU's most tax-efficient jurisdiction for international business: 15% corporate tax, an IP Box regime taking effective tax on qualifying income to 2.5%, and Non-Dom status with zero tax on dividends and interest.
+A full EU member with Common Law and 60+ tax treaties.
+Legarithm handles everything from incorporation and banking to annual compliance in 8–12 business days.

 Our Services in Cyprus